- There are discontinuities of thermal intensity between consecutive images. How can I fix it?

 0.04*thermal_ir - 273.15

-It is possible to process the JPG thermal images, but this is not advised.
+Finally, it is possible to process the JPG thermal images, but this is not advised.
 The .jpg images are colored-mapped temperatures, and contain only a visual representation of the temperature instead of the raw values.
 In addition, the colored-mapped images are usually much harder to process than the original TIFF images.
-It is recommended to use grayscale images.

 For the same reasons why TIFF imagery is preferable to JPG (see previous question), it is possible but not recommended.
 Moreover a movie is less likely to contain image geolocation and may suffer from an even higher compression rate.
 It may also contain areas with too much overlap.